 FOB staff work with the US Environmental Protection Agency (EPA), the State Water Resources Control Board, Regional Water Quality Control Boards (RWQCBs), and a wide variety of other parties interested in the protection of drinking water supplies.
 On the local level, FOB staff work with county health departments, planning departments, and boards of supervisors.
-Primacy has been delegated by CDPH to certain county health departments for regulatory oversight of small water systems, and FOB staff provide oversight, technical assistance, and training for the local primacy agency personnel.
+Primacy has been delegated to certain county health departments for regulatory oversight of small water systems, and FOB staff provide oversight, technical assistance, and training for the local primacy agency personnel.

 The Technical Operations Section